Missing values: sparse inverse covariance estimation and an extension to sparse regression

 Using (\ref{eq:identity}) we can re-express (\ref{eq:cond1}) in terms of $K$:

-Formula (\ref{eq:cond2}) will be used later in our developed EM-algorithm for estimation of the mean $\mu$ and the concentration matrix $K$ based on a random sample with missing values.
+Formula (\ref{eq:cond2}) will be used later in our developed EM algorithm for estimation of the mean $\mu$ and the concentration matrix $K$ based on a random sample with missing values.

-The spirit of this EM-algorithm, see Section~\ref{subsec:emalg}, is captured by the following method of imputing missing values by conditional means due to \cite{Buck}: \begin{itemize} \item[(1)] Estimate $(\mu,K)$ by solving the GLasso problem (\ref{eq:glasso}) using only the complete cases (delete the rows with missing values).
-This gives estimates $\hat{\mu}$, $\hat{K}$. \item[(2)] Use these estimates to calculate the least squares linear regressions of the missing variables on the present variables, case by case: From the above discussion about the multivariate normal distribution, the missing variables of case $i$, $X_{mis,i}$, given $x_{obs,i}$ are normally distributed with mean Therefore an imputation of the missing values can be done by
+The spirit of this EM algorithm, see Section~\ref{subsec:emalg}, is captured by the following method of imputing missing values by conditional means due to \cite{Buck}: \begin{itemize} \item[1.]
+Estimate $(\mu,K)$ by solving the GLasso problem (\ref{eq:glasso}) using only the complete cases (delete the rows with missing values).
+This gives estimates $\hat{\mu}$, $\hat{K}$. \item[2.]
+Use these estimates to calculate the least squares linear regressions of the missing variables on the present variables, case by case: From the above discussion about the multivariate normal distribution, the missing variables of case $i$, $x_{\mathrm{mis},i}$, given $x_{\mathrm{obs},i}$ are normally distributed with mean